 I was glad I invested in a cute ski hat for myself (and it worked GREAT to keep my head nice and warm too!) and the kids did enjoy wearing their hats to and from the slopes but if helmets are in your ski trip plan (which they should be!) you don’t need to spend money on any ski hats for your crew!

-When I was making my packing list for
+When I was making my packing list for the

 What are ski socks?
 Basically, socks that will keep your feet WARM are so important to include in your ski trip checklist.

 I am so glad I bought these socks for our trip.
+They are thick socks without being TOO thick and worked great even throughout a long day on the slopes.

 Even with doing your best to keep your kids dry – somehow they WILL find a way to get wet!